ohitz/wp-dokuwiki-sso/README.md

 wp-dokuwiki-sso
 ===============

-This plugin allows users which log in to Wordpress to be logged into DokuWiki at the same time.
+This plugin allows users which log in to WordPress to be logged into DokuWiki at the same time.
 When a user logs in, the plugin sets a cookie which is then checked with a DokuWiki auth plugin.